'Til You Can't

 "Til You Can't" is a song by American country music singer Cody Johnson.
-It was released on October 18, 2021, as the lead single from his eighth studio album Human: The Double Album.
+It was released on October 18, 2021, as the lead single from his eighth studio album, Human: The Double Album.
 The song was written by Ben Stennis and Matt Rogers, and produced by Trent Willmon.

 The song won the Country Music Association Award for Single of the Year and Video of the Year at the 56th Annual Country Music Association Awards in 2022 and the Grammy Award for Best Country Song at the 65th Annual Grammy Awards in 2023.
+It was notably covered by Kid Rock during the All-American Halftime Show in 2026.

 Content

 In a press release, Johnson stated that the song conveys a message of "optimism and focus on perseverance," saying: "In our world today, we could use more positivity."

 Music video

 The music video was released on October 15, 2021.
 It includes scenes of "fishing excursions, classic-car rebuilding sessions, family dinners" interspersed with footage of "Johnson delivering a fiery solo performance of the song".
 Johnson said: "I love the story line in the video.
 You think it's going in one direction and then suddenly you are surprised at the turn of events.
 When they sent me the rough edit of the video it was so powerful and brought tears to my eyes.
 It put into perspective the song that I had been singing for months."

 The video also won Video of the Year at the Country Music Association Awards in 2022.